antler/caribou-docs/resources/outline.md

 ```

 Then you can access these values directly in the template without ever
-having to build a controller! --
+having to build a controller!
+These values live inside the page under
+the `:content` key:

 ```html
 <h1>Welcome {{page.content.user.name}}!</h1>